figshare/user_documentation/README.md

     $ make swagger_build

+To check the generated documentation:

+    $ cd swagger_documentation/
+    $ python -m SimpleHTTPServer 8000

+and open http://localhost:8000/ in your browser.

 Finally when the documentation needs to be deployed to various instances we have various Jenkins jobs to do that.